vyos/vyos-documentation/docs/configuration/interfaces/wireguard.rst

   64 bytes from 10.1.0.1: icmp_seq=2 ttl=64 time=1.02 ms

-An additional layer of symmetric-key crypto can be used on top of the asymmetric crypto, which is optional.
+An additional layer of symmetric-key crypto can be used on top of the asymmetric crypto.
+This is optional.

 .. code-block:: none

   wg01# run generate wireguard preshared-key rvVDOoc2IYEnV+k5p7TNAmHBMEGTHbPU8Qqg8c/sUqc=

-Copy the key, as it is not stored on the local file system.
-Make sure you distribute that key in a safe manner, it's a symmetric key, so only you and your peer should have knowledge of its content.
+Copy the key, as it is not stored on the local filesystem.
+Because it is a symmetric key, only you and your peer should have knowledge of its content.
+Make sure you distribute the key in a safe manner,

 .. code-block:: none